Skip to main content

 Identical tokens minted on destination chain

 TEDP — Uses OFT standard for seamless transfers across all 6 supported chains.
 Move freely without liquidity pool dependencies or wrapped token complexity.
-USDT (USD₮0) — Uses LayerZero’s OFT standard on supported routes including Ethereum, Arbitrum, Optimism, and Base.
+USDT0 (USD₮0) — Uses LayerZero’s OFT standard across all supported chains including Ethereum, Arbitrum, Base, Polygon, BNB Chain, and Kaia.
 Typically ~0.1-0.2% cost, 1-5 minutes to complete

 Wormhole